Turbulence and dust fragility in protoplanetary discs: Data Availability

 Among the five valid models, those with lower turbulence ($\alpha=10^{-4}$) have higher optical depth ($\tau_\mathrm{1.3mm}$ and $\tau_\mathrm{3.0mm}$) for both dust rings.
 This is because more dust mass is concentrated in smaller particles ($<3$ mm), which contribute more to dust opacities at millimetre wavelengths in a less turbulent disc (see the upper panel of Fig. \ref{fig:optical_depth}).

-The optical depth ($\tau_\mathrm{1.3mm}$ and $\tau_\mathrm{3.0mm}$) for dust rings increases after Myr-evolution, except for the outer dust rings in models with \vfrag= $10^{-3}$, whose optical depth remains nearly the same.
+The optical depth ($\tau_\mathrm{1.3mm}$ and $\tau_\mathrm{3.0mm}$) for dust rings increases after Myr-evolution, except for the outer dust rings in models with $\alpha$= $10^{-3}$, whose optical depth remains nearly the same.
 This increase reflects a shift in dust size distribution from $<0.3$ mm to $0.3$--$3$ mm.
-Since small particles that are not trapped by dust rings locally is lost from discs, this results in higher proportions of particles in $0.3$-$3$ mm, which contribute more to the opacity at $1.3$ mm and increases the optical depth.
+Since small particles that are not trapped by dust rings locally are lost from discs, this results in higher proportions of particles in $0.3$-$3$ mm, which contribute more to the opacity at $1.3$ and $3$ mm and increases the optical depth.

 These trends are shared between $\lambda=1.3$ and $3.0$ mm.
 Though the optical depth for both dust rings is lower at longer wavelengths ($\tau_\mathrm{3.0mm}<\tau_\mathrm{1.3mm}$) as expected, it remains large ($>1$) over the entire evolution.
 Compared with the invalid models in Appendix \ref{sec:appendix_invalid}, being optically thick for both dust rings at both wavelengths across 3 Myr is required to reproduce the general trend of multi-wavelength observations.
+We note this result is derived from comparison between valid and invalid models presented in this paper rather than assumptions on the optical depth.